CER-REC/conditions/app/components/CircleContainer/README.md

 # CircleContainer

-The circle contatiner is used to wrap around a child of either: text or an icon.
+The circle container is used to wrap around a child of either: text or an icon.
 This component should be modified by using the props of:
 * size ( :int, required)
 * children ( :node, required*)